Dionysia-Theodora Avgerinopoulou: Social contribution and awards

 worldwide, such as after the earthquake in, the wildfires in Haifa, Israel, and the nuclear accident in Fukushima, Japan.

 In recognition of her efforts, she was presented with the "Global Citizenship Award for Leadership in Assisting Humanity" by "Orphans International Worldwide" in 2010, while in 2011, she received the "Green Star" Award by UNEP/OCHA and Green Cross International.

 Avgerinopoulou has been selected as a Young Global Leader of the World Economic Forum (WEF), under which she participates in various task forces, including the Task Force on Decarbonization, in order to combat climate change, and the Task Force for the Sustainable Development Goals.
 She has also been elected as one of the "40 Under 40" of the EU, namely among the forty most promising leaders of the European Union under the age of 40.
+She has been presented with, among others, the Blue Planet Award, the Agni Vlavianos Award by the Club of Rome, and the Global Women Leaders Award.

 In 2010, she received a U.S. Special Congressional Recognition for her "outstanding efforts and invaluable contributions on behalf of Hellenic Students and the environment" by the She has been the recipient of the international "Goddess Artemis Award" by the Euro-American Women's Council for her contribution to transatlantic cooperation between the and the EU institutions on environmental and climate change issues.
 She has also been among the candidates for the "Women of Europe Award".
 She has been voted as the first alternative nominee for the United Nations Hamilton Shirley Amerasinghe Memorial Fellowship on the Law of the Sea.

-Avgerinopoulou is an active member of many civil society and academic organizations, such as the Network of Women Ministers and Leaders for the Environment, the Hellenic Association for Environmental Law, the Climate Parliament, the Biopolitics International Organization, the Academic Council on the United Nations System and the American Society of International Law.
+Avgerinopoulou is an active member of many civil society and academic organizations, such as the Network of Women Ministers and Leaders for the Environment, the Hellenic Association for Environmental Law, the Climate Parliament, the Biopolitics International Organization, the Academic Council on the United Nations System, and the American Society of International Law.